 Finally, it’s imperative that the broker you choose is regulated by the National Futures Association (NFA), or the Commodity Futures Trading Commission (CFTC) if it’s based in the USA.
 UK-based brokers have to be regulated by the Financial Conduct Authority (FCA).
 You won’t be protected if the broker isn’t regulated by one of these services.

-Once the essentials are out of the way, you might want to see which brokers offer the most leverage or the highest deposit bonuses so you can get the most for your money.
+Once the essentials are out of the way, you might want to see which brokers offer the best deals, most leverage or the highest deposit bonuses so you can get the most for your money.
 Start with a broker who allows relatively small deposits.
 The key is to remember to treat forex trading as a part-time business because it requires far more commitment than a hobby, but you can’t necessarily rely on it for a monthly paycheck.
 Take it seriously, learn as much as you can, and then stick to your plan.

 Photo Credit: Csaba Nagy (Pixabay)